-Let us introduce you to Café Mei, the charming Chinese restaurant in Mile End that promises its customers generous portions and delicious food; a great place to have lunch, dinner, or on the weekend, brunches with dim sum!
+Let us introduce you to Café Mei, the charming Chinese restaurant in Mile End that promises its customers generous portions and delicious food!

 Café Mei is a culinary adventure going back 30 years (!)
-This is the restaurant of Massoud Pourafzal, originally from Iran.
+This is the restaurant of Amie Pourafzal.
 Why a Chinese restaurant?
-“The idea came to Massoud on a trip to Los Angeles, where one of his friends took him to a popular Chinese restaurant … run by Arabs.
+“The idea came to his father Massoud on a trip to Los Angeles, where one of his friends took him to a popular Chinese restaurant … run by Arabs.
 If you can be Arab and have a Chinese restaurant, you can be Iranian and have a Chinese restaurant.”
 Massoud returned to Montreal and opened Café Mei in 1987.
 Among the first members of his team was Hsiao-Wen, known as Monica, who worked there as a waitress.
-The stars aligned, she and Massoud fell in love, got married, and nowadays, you can see Monica and her son Amir in the dining room.
+The stars aligned, she and Massoud fell in love and got married!

 Mei means “beauty” in Chinese and this lends itself well to the charming little restaurant.
 You enter into a room with a high ceiling and everything is painted in warm colours.
 This is a space that accommodates about 60 people.
 Café Mei is very friendly and it’s easy to feel relaxed.
 The walls are covered with bricks and the restaurant’s large windows look directly onto St-Laurent Blvd and when the weather is hot, these open up to enjoy the beautiful weather.
 Café Mei is relaxing and comfortable; it’s like going to a friend’s house where you don’t have to cook or help put things away.
 The kitchen here is partially open so you are more likely to be watching the preparation of your food and admiring the chef’s impressive work.
 But watch out for the sparks!